f5devcentral/f5-rseries-training/docs/rseries_security.rst

     Commit complete.
     r10900-1-gsa(config)#

-If the configuration were using LDAP Group ID's instead of named LDAP groups, then the above configuration would be set to true.
-The configuration above should be enough to remotely authenticate users who are withing one or more fo the groups specified.
+If the configuration were using LDAP Group ID's instead of named LDAP groups, then the above configuration would be set to **true**.
+The configuration above should be enough to remotely authenticate users who are within one or more of the groups specified.
 To finalize the superuser configuration, you must also set the following F5OS command to **true** to enable bash shell access for users assigned to the superuser group.

 .. code-block:: bash